 - Analytics and search engine providers who assist in improving our website; and,

 - Any other third party you may ask us to share your data with.

-Ascenti will not transfer any of your data outside of the European Union.
+Ascenti will not typically transfer any of your data outside of the UK or EEA.

 How long we retain your data for will vary from matter to matter but will be determined in accordance will the following criteria: